jamesfoster/atv_boxee.sh/readme.md

 The original file will remain unchanged.

+The script will remember your password between executions during the current session.
+To avoid having to type your password at all set the `bxpassword` variable in your `.profile`.
+This lets you write a script to copy multiple files without having to type your password in multiple times. for example:

+    for file in *.avi ; do bx -auto $file ; done

+The `-auto` flag prevents the script from asking any questions.

 If the directory you're copying to doesn't exist use `bxmd` to created the directory first and then copy it.

     bxmd <filename>

 This format is ideal for [Boxee](http://boxee.tv/ "Boxee") to recognise and index the file.

 The location can be changed by overriding any of the variables defined at the top of the script.
-For instance you could put the following in your .profile:
+For instance you could put the following in your `.profile`:

     . path/to/atv_boxee.sh
     bxvolume=MyVolume